Tax Breaks for Higher Education in the 2019 Tax Year

-Students often take out loans to pay for college tuition and expenses, and interest on these loans can be deductible up to $2,500 per year.
+Students often take out loans to pay for college tuition and expenses, and interest on these loans can be deductible up to $2,500 per year, as of the 2019 tax year.
 If you don't spend $2,500 on interest, your deduction will be less.
 The deduction is how much you spent on qualifying interest or $2,500, whichever is less.

 The Higher Education Tax Credits

 There are two tax credits for higher education: the American Opportunity Credit (AOC) and the Lifetime Learning Credit (LLC).

 The American Opportunity Credit is a tax credit of up to $2,500 for undergraduate education.
 This credit was scheduled to expire at the end of 2017, but that didn't happen.
 It's still alive and well.